 We recognize that as technology evolves, it becomes more and more practical to connect patients with medical specialists who are not nearby and in fact may be in a distant country.
 Remote consults from medical specialists to local doctors can save lives and bring practical solutions to medical problems faced by patients no matter where they happen to live.

 In July 2012, President Gail Thomas of the Rotary Club of Sebastopol Sunrise announced an initiative to spread telemedicine using the approach that Dr. Gude, a local telemedicine pioneer, has used successfully in Northern California.
-Mikel Cook, International Chair for 2012, took on the challenge of getting the initiative going and has been joined by other Rotarians to help make the initiative a success.
+Mikel Cook, International Chair for 2012-13, took on the challenge and has been joined by Rotarians from several other Rotary clubs to make telemedicine projects a success.

 As more Rotary Clubs joined us in promoting telemedicine through Rotary club projects, we saw a need to establish an organization to coordinate the initiative that can provide continuity beyond the initial year and location.

-Gail Thomas – Past President of the Rotary Club of Sebastopol Sunrise 2012-13, is Treasurer of the special local government district formed to support our local hospital, has been a Rotarian for many years.
+Gail Thomas – Past President of the Rotary Club of Sebastopol Sunrise 2012-13.
 Her background includes having been Registrar at Duke University School of Medicine which gave her insight into how doctors train and who gets to be a licensed physician.
 She also served for several years as a senior official in the Department of Health, Education and Welfare as it was being transformed into two separate cabinet level departments.
 She was also a successful entrepreneur as a landscape designer.

 BOARD OF DIRECTORS